computeristgeek/openflashchart-code/version-2/dot-net-library/written-by-xiao-yifang/OpenFlashChart/JSON/ReadMe.txt

 Serializes and deserializes strongly-typed custom classes (similarly to XML Serialization in .NET Framework)

+Serializes C# 3.0 Anonymous Types directly as JSON objects

+Serializes C# 3.0 LINQ Queries as JSON arrays of objects (by enumerating the results)

+Follows Postel's Law ("Be conservative in what you do; be liberal in what you accept from others.") by accepting handling many non-JSON JavaScript concepts:
+	- Common literals such as "Infinity", "NaN", and "undefined"
-Ignores block and line comments when deserializing
+	- Ignores block and line comments when deserializing

 Optional ability to control serialization via attributes/interfaces: